tonyprout/test-demo/README.md

 Test Demo
 ===

-This is a ridiculous over designed Hello World application.
-The idea behind this is to have a simple rest endpoint with Cucumber acceptance tests and to have 100% unit test coverage.
+This is a ridiculously over designed Hello World application.
+The idea behind this is to have a simple project showing an example of Cucumber acceptance tests and to have 100% unit test coverage.

 Build